AlphaGaming7780/ELT-Network/README.md

 ## Instalation

-You can download this mod directly for this GitHub or from the [C:S2 Thunderstorm mod page](https://thunderstore.io/c/cities-skylines-ii/p/TritonSupreme/ELT_-_Assets/).
+You can download this mod directly for this GitHub or from the [C:S2 Thunderstorm mod page](https://thunderstore.io/c/cities-skylines-ii/p/TritonSupreme/ELT_-_Network/).

-If you download it from the GitHub or the Thunderstore page without using the mod manger, you need to put the folder named `ELT-Assets` inside the `YourGamePath/BepInEx/Plugins` folder.
+If you download it from the GitHub or the Thunderstore page without using the mod manger, you need to put the folder named `ELT-Network` inside the `YourGamePath/BepInEx/Plugins` folder.

 # Acknowledgment
 - [CityRat](https://thunderstore.io/c/cities-skylines-ii/p/CityRat/)